 Intermediate-density lipoproteins (IDL) are the product of LPL processing of VLDL and chylomicrons.
 IDL are cholesterol-rich VLDL and chylomicron remnants that are either cleared by the liver or metabolized by hepatic lipase into LDL, which retains apo B.

 Low-density lipoproteins (LDL), the products of VLDL and IDL metabolism, are the most cholesterol-rich of all lipoproteins.
 About 40 to 60% of all LDL are cleared by the liver in a process mediated by apo B and hepatic LDL receptors.
 The rest are taken up by either hepatic LDL or nonhepatic non-LDL (scavenger) receptors.
 Hepatic LDL receptors are down-regulated by delivery of cholesterol to the liver by chylomicrons and by increased dietary saturated fat; they can be up-regulated by decreased dietary fat and cholesterol.
 Nonhepatic scavenger receptors, most notably on macrophages, take up excess oxidized circulating LDL not processed by hepatic receptors.
-Monocytes rich in oxidized LDL migrate into the subendothelial space and become macrophages; these macrophages then take up more oxidized LDL and form foam cells within atherosclerotic plaques (see Arteriosclerosis: Pathophysiology).
-There are 2 forms of LDL: large, buoyant and small, dense LDL.
-Small, dense LDL is especially rich in cholesterol esters, associated with metabolic disturbances such as hypertriglyceridemia and insulin resistance, and especially atherogenic.
+Monocytes rich in oxidized LDL migrate into the subendothelial space and become macrophages; these macrophages then take up more oxidized LDL and form foam cells within atherosclerotic plaques (see Atherosclerosis : Pathophysiology).
+The size of LDL particles varies from large and buoyant to small and dense.
+Small, dense LDL is especially rich in cholesterol esters, is associated with metabolic disturbances such as hypertriglyceridemia and insulin resistance, and is especially atherogenic.
 The increased atherogenicity of small, dense LDL derives from less efficient hepatic LDL receptor binding, leading to prolonged circulation and exposure to endothelium and increased oxidation.

 Lipoprotein (a) [Lp(a)] is LDL that contains apoprotein (a), characterized by 5 cysteine-rich regions called kringles.
 One of these regions is homologous with plasminogen and is thought to competitively inhibit fibrinolysis and thus predispose to thrombus.
 The Lp(a) may also directly promote atherosclerosis.
 The metabolic pathways of Lp(a) production and clearance are not well characterized, but levels increase in patients with diabetic nephropathy.